Previous dayMarch 31, 2026Next day

 43.1 km---✓ ReviewedUSGS →

-March 31, 2026 brought a magnitude 3.4 earthquake 104 km N of Charlotte Amalie, U.S. Virgin Islands, logged at 22:53 UTC.
-Coming 2 hours after a magnitude 4.9 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
-This was a shallow crustal earthquake, focused at 43.1 km depth.
+On March 31, 2026 at 22:53 UTC, a magnitude 3.4 earthquake struck 104 km N of Charlotte Amalie, U.S. Virgin Islands.
+It arrived roughly 2 hours after a larger magnitude 4.9 mainshock in the same 20 km area, placing it within the typical aftershock window.
+The hypocenter lay at 43.1 km, placing this in the shallow crustal category.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 19.276°, -64.819°.
+The epicenter is at 19.276°, -64.819°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-31